Why Truck Drivers Are Unhealthy?

 “When you’ve spent a long time alone in your truck, many drivers will resort to eating unhealthy foods at a truck stop simply because it gives them an opportunity to interact with other people,” Orozco says.

 Here are some additional tips that Orozco offers specifically for truck drivers:

 Try substituting one glass of water for a sugary drink, or taking a short walk around the parking lot of a truck stop when you fuel up, or while on the phone taking a call.
 Instead of snacking on a candy bar, reach for a piece of fruit.
 Start with the small goals and keep it going.
 Little wins add up to bigger wins down the road.

-Smaller portions.
 Instead of eating another bowl of cereal for breakfast, try a side of fruit.
 If you want a steak, order the 6 oz., not the 12 oz.
 Start cutting back on the amount of food you eat each day.
 Most people (not just truck drivers) take in more calories than they expend each day through physical activity.
 “I like a burger just like the next guy, and if you want the burger, have the burger.
 But try just having the regular burger with a side of fruit.
 Don’t do the double cheese Angus burger with bacon and fries,” says Orozco.

 Do a side salad, boiled broccoli, or a few carrots with lunch.
 Do baked chicken, not fried chicken.
 “Start to cut back on the processed foods and gradually add fresh foods,” says Orozco.
 “I realize you’re not always going to find fresh foods at truck stops.
-If you can create a meal that fits within your schedule, the important thing is just be mindful.
+If you can create a meal that fits within your schedule, the important thing is just to be mindful.
 Pay attention to portions and how often you’re eating the same thing all the time.”

 Orozco mentions, “I like to tell clients to start each morning or day by planning or thinking of just one relaxing activity for themselves.
-For instance, take a 5-10 minute walk and recharge; or eat a side of veggies to help your digestion; or park in front of a lake or water for 5-10 minutes and just take it in.
+For instance, take a 5-10 minute walk and recharge, or eat a side of veggies to help your digestion; or park in front of a lake or water for 5-10 minutes and just take it in.
 Whatever you decide to break, pause, or self-care action you take, it needs to be relaxing.”

 Slowly lose weight.
 “Rapid weight loss is water, not fat,” says Orozco.
-“With someone who is over weight, I recommend becoming healthy first, instead of focusing on being thin.”
+“With someone who is overweight, I recommend becoming healthy first, instead of focusing on being thin.”
 Rapid weight loss can mess with your metabolism.
-Allowing yourself to lose weight over a longer period of time helps your body sense the change, and will help your body right size itself to the weight you should be at.
+Allowing yourself to lose weight over a longer period of time helps your body sense the change.
+And will help your body right-size itself to the weight you should be at.

 Support is key.
 “I’ve heard many drivers say, ‘I’m going to do this all by myself,’ but I’d encourage them to seek support.
 It helps to have someone who has your back,” says Orozco.
 “Hearing encouragement is more empowering than being alone.
 Focus on how you feel versus seeing the numbers on the scale.”
 Having someone cheer you on, or working with you, makes the change easier.
 Gauge your success on how your actions and changes make you feel, not weight.